SEA-ME-WE 6

 South East Asia–Middle East–Western Europe 6 (SEA-ME-WE 6) is an in-progress optical fibre submarine communications cable system that would carry telecommunications between Southeast Asia, the Middle East, and Western Europe.
 Construction began in February 2022.
 The expected cable length is 19,200 km and it has a design capacity of 126 Tbit/s (12.6 Tbit/s per fiber pair), using SDM technology.

 France, Italy, Egypt, Turkey, Saudi Arabia, Djibouti, Oman, Qatar, Bahrain, UAE, Yemen, Pakistan, India, Maldives, Sri Lanka, Bangladesh, Myanmar, Thailand, Indonesia, Malaysia and Singapore are members of the SEA-ME-WE 6 consortium.

 In May 2023, it was reported the U.S. government had objected to Chinese participation in the cable due to security concerns, and construction was moved from Huawei Marine Networks to a U.S. consortium, SubCom.
 Due to rising geopolitical tensions between China and the US, two Chinese operators, namely China Telecom and China Mobile withdrew from the consortium.
 They are planning a rival cable with China Unicom.

-As of July 2025, the cable has been installed at landing points in France, Egypt, Maldives, Sri Lanka and India, with more landings to be completed prior to the expected initiation of service in Q1 2026.
+As of November 2025, the cable has been installed at landing points in France, Egypt, Maldives, Pakistan, Sri Lanka and India, with more landings to be completed prior to the expected initiation of service in Q1 2026.